ZaSu Pitts: Dramatic potential

-ZaSu Pitts had hidden talents as a dramatic actress.
-She was given the greatest tragic role of her career in Erich von Stroheim's 7 1/2-hour epic Greed (1924).
+Pitts played a tragic role in Erich von Stroheim's 7 1/2-hour epic Greed (1924).
 The surprise casting initially shocked Hollywood, but showed that Pitts could draw tears with her doleful demeanor, as well as laughs.
-Having been extensively edited prior to release — the final theatrical cut ran just over two hours — the movie failed initially at the box office, but has since been restored to over four hours and is considered one of the greatest films ever made.
+Having been extensively edited prior to release—the final theatrical cut ran just over two hours—the movie failed initially at the box office, but has since been restored to over four hours and is considered one of the greatest films ever made.
 Based on her performance, von Stroheim labeled ZaSu Pitts "the greatest dramatic actress."
 He also featured her in his films The Honeymoon (1928), The Wedding March (1928), and Walking Down Broadway.
-Pitts's performance in Walking Down Broadway was dramatic, with her character showing a repressed romantic interest in her girlfriend; the studio reshot these scenes with Pitts, now playing the girl's companion for laughs, and von Stroheim's directorial credit was removed from the film.
+Pitts's performance in Walking Down Broadway was dramatic, with her character showing a repressed romantic interest in her girlfriend; the studio reshot these scenes with Pitts, now playing the girlfriend's companion for laughs, and von Stroheim's directorial credit was removed from the film.
 The film was finally released in 1933, much changed, as Hello, Sister!.

-ZaSu Pitts was so recognizable in comedies that the public didn't take her dramatic efforts seriously.
-In the classic war drama All Quiet on the Western Front (1930), Pitts was cast as the distraught mother of young soldier Lew Ayres, but at preview screenings her intense performance drew unintentional laughs.
+ZaSu Pitts was so recognizable in comedies that the public did not take her dramatic efforts seriously.
+In the classic war drama All Quiet on the Western Front (1930), Pitts was cast as the distraught mother of a young soldier, played by Lew Ayres, but at preview screenings her intense performance drew unintentional laughs.
 Her scenes were refilmed with Beryl Mercer.
 In 1936 RKO needed a replacement actress for its Hildegarde Withers series of murder mysteries; Edna May Oliver had left the studio and Helen Broderick succeeded Oliver in the role.
 Pitts was chosen to succeed Broderick.
 In theory, it was a good idea: Pitts seemed to fit the role of a prim, spinster schoolmistress.
-However, mystery fans couldn't accept the fluttery Pitts as a brainy sleuth who matched wits with the police, and after her two Withers films the series was abandoned.
+However, mystery fans did not accept the fluttery Pitts as a brainy sleuth who matched wits with the police, and after her two Withers films the series was abandoned.

 Radio and stage

 Beginning in the 1930s, Pitts found work in radio.
 She appeared several times in the earliest Fibber McGee and Molly shows, playing a dizzy dame constantly looking for a husband.
 When Marian Jordan temporarily withdrew from Fibber McGee and Molly due to illness, Pitts made guest appearances opposite Jim Jordan as Fibber.
 Pitts also guested on variety shows, trading banter with Bing Crosby, Al Jolson, W.C.
 Fields, and Rudy Vallee, among others.
-She played Miss Mamie Wayne in the soap opera Big Sister., and was heard as Miss Pitts on The New Lum and Abner Show.
+She played Miss Mamie Wayne in the soap opera Big Sister, and was heard as Miss Pitts on The New Lum and Abner Show.

 In 1944, Pitts tackled Broadway, making her debut in the mystery Ramshackle Inn.
 The play, written expressly for her, did well, and she took the show on the road in later years.
-She was also a familiar attraction in summer-stock theaters, playing annually in the Norma Mitchell play Post Road.
+She was also a familiar attraction in summer stock theater, playing annually in the Norma Mitchell play Post Road.